Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Theoretical Background

 where $P_{(a)}$ is the conjugate momentum to the scale factor.
 Therefore, the pair $(v,b)$ is used in place of $(a,P_{(a)})$.
 These variables are related by the Poisson bracket $\{v, b\}= -2$.
-On the solutions to Einstein's equations, $b$ is related to the Hubble parameter via $b= \gamma H$.
+After solving the Einstein equations, $b$ is related to the Hubble parameter via $b= \gamma H$.

-We are interested in the {}Friedmann's equation modified in LQC.
+We are interested in the Friedmann equation modified in LQC.
 Hence, let us consider the equation of motion for $v$, which is given by~\cite{Ashtekar:2011ni}

 with $\lambda$ given by